Stellarend/Tower-of-Fantasy-Guide/README.md

     - world exploration marks
 3. unlock food recipes via cooking (lookup recipes)
 4. do achievements when time restricted tasks are done
-5. use black crystals on red orbs
+5. use black crystals on red orbs/nuclei
-    - use on limited characters if you want a specific one
-    - otherwise use all on limited weapons
 6. unless it's for a daily/weekly, don't do joint operations till 06 (lvl 50), SSR gear only starts dropping then
 7. don't buy blue gear, it drops from dungeons (joint operation)
 8. hoard purple and gold orbs